 Transmitting Peace While They Scream

 If you find that despite all your best efforts they slip through the net and do lose it (which they sometimes will), the best thing you can do is stay calm while enveloping the upset child in a gentle hug.
-This may sound really hard when you feel totally helpless!
+This may sound really hard when you feel totally helpless or they’re kicking you!
 But your mature nervous system actually has the ability to calm theirs down.
 They will always pick up on your emotions and mirror them back to you.
 If you’re stressed, they will be stressed.
 If you are relaxed, they will feel peace.
 When doing comforting, I try to breathe deeply and still my mind, visualising serenity and love pouring out of me into them while I murmur comforting noises or hum a lullaby.
 They literally cannot control themselves or stop themselves when they’re in full tantrum mode.
 But once the screams begin to lose intensity, your calm will filter through and do it for them.

 For you!
 We all get frazzled by screaming kids.
 You may not be able to stop them screaming, but you can decide what to do about you.
 If you’re calm, you’ve got a far better chance of calming the child.

 If you feel yourself getting wound up, take a moment.
 Walk away if you have to.
 Shut your eyes and cup your hands over them.
 Breathe deeply and slowly.
 Count, a number for each breath.
 Or whisper a soothing phrase.
 “This…too…shall…pass.”
 Or visualise a windscreen wiper sweeping away the irritation.
 Once your heart rate has slowed down, go back and re-engage.

 If you feel you want to teach these techniques to your child, wait until their brains are a lot more developed.
 Or you might like to try what accidentally worked for me once!